The flow of content:

 Here are some examples of attributes and SKU based on format:

 Manufacturer/brand identifier, collection identifier, category identifier, raw material identifier, gender identifier, color identifier, size identifier, etc

 → Adidas’ Summer Collection Men’s Leather Shoe Size 9 – ADSC-M-LTSH-BK-9

 Define a coding system

 Prepare and maintain a list of codes for things like manufacturers, brands, colors, sizes, etc. You might also want to decide how many alphabets of each attribute or identifier should be feasible and easier to use.
 You and your employees need to memorize them, and eventually be able to read and interpret product SKU quickly.
-Avoid to keep long codes for every attribute, else you’ll end up creating SKU number which is even longer than their actual description!
+Avoid keeping remote codes for every attribute.
+Else you’ll end up creating SKU numbers, which are even longer than their actual description!